Understanding your workers compensation insurance cover

 Employees working interstate or overseas

-Details of the payments made to workers while overseas can be found in the Wages Definition Manual.
+Details of the types of payments made to workers while interstate or overseas can be found in the Wages Definition Manual.

 Workers compensation legislation